-Carrie Vanderform, BSW, RSSW (she/her)
+Carrie Vanderform, RSW, RSSW (she/her)

 Carrie Vanderform is the lead counsellor at the STEP Youth Resource Centre.
 She is a dedicated social worker and believes in creating a circle of care for youth by partnering with community agencies and working together to support the youth in Niagara.
 A graduate from Niagara College in the Social Service Work program, Carrie also received her Bachelor of Social Work from McMaster University and is currently a field instructor for social work students.

-Lisa Brown, BSW (she/her)
+Lisa Brown, RSW (she/her)

 Lisa employs empathy and compassion in a strengths-based, client-led approach to social work.
 Lisa is passionate about meeting youth where they are, acknowledging their inherent value, and empowering them to design the life they wish to live.
 Lisa has thoughtfully engaged children, youth, and caregivers through young parent mentorships with Big Brothers Big Sisters.
 Through her volunteer work, Lisa recognizes the enormity of the privilege she experiences by serving as a dedicated Crisis Responder with Kids Help Phone.